CAU-Capstone-PPL/CafePlugGuardian-Hardware/README.md

 ### How to use CafePlugGuardian-Hardware
 * Require Hardware
     * esp32
-        * main micro control unit
+        * Main micro control unit
         * In our project, we used the lolin d32 pro development board, but it doesn't matter as long as it is an esp32.
         * To use the esp8266, you need to modify the code, and since there is only one ADC, analog measurement of voltage is impossible, so you need to find another method.
     * ACS712